7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Storage-Accounts.md

     -   **Blob**: Allow anonymous public read access for the blobs only.
     -   **Container**: Allow anonymous public read and list access to the entire container, including the blobs.

-See Tiering for Hot, Cold, Arcvhie and Premium Storage
+See Tiering for Hot, Cold, Archive and Premium Storage

 Use Azure Blob Storage lifecycle management policy rules to:
 `Storage Account -> $storage_account -> Lifecycle Management`